pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

-# Creating an example notebook
+# Creating an new example/benchmark

-## Tutorial
+Probdiffeq hosts numerous tutorials and benchmarks that demonstrate the library.

-To create a new example notebook and include it in the documentation, follow the steps:
+The differences between examples and benchmarks are minimal.
+Generally, they are all jupyter notebooks (paired to Markdown files via jupytext for version control) and demonstrate one functionality.
+The difference between an example and a benchmark is that the examples show *what* probdiffeq offers, and the benchmarks demonstrate *how well* probdiffeq offers it, e.g. in comparison to other solver libraries.
+Each tutorial or benchmark runs in under a minute.

-1. Create a jupyter notebook, preferably in `docs/examples_*/` and fill it with content.
+New examples are welcome!
+To create a new example or benchmark, follow these steps:

-   In case you are wondering which subfolder is most appropriate: if your notebook introduces an external dependency (for example, an optimisation or sampling library), do not place it next to the solver-configuration notebooks.
+1. Create a new script in the corresponding subdirectory of the `docs/` directory.
+The resulting path should look like: `docs/examples_benchmarks/benchmark-name.ipynb` or `docs/examples_advanced/example-name.ipynb` or similar.
+Choose a meaningful name for your benchmark, e.g. `scipy-comparison-hires` or `demonstrate-calibration`.
+In case you are wondering which examples-subfolder is most appropriate: if your notebook introduces an external dependency (for example, an optimisation or sampling library), then it is an advanced tutorial.

-2. Pair the notebook with a `py:light` version of the notebook via jupytext.
-This is important for version control, which ignores all examples with `*.ipynb` or `*.md` ending.
+2. Create a Jupyter notebook that contains the example or benchmark.
+This notebook should execute the script and plot the results.
+The run itself not take too long (think, less much than a minute), otherwise the continuous integration (which verifies the examples and benchmarks run correctly) grows out of hand.

-3. Include the notebook into the docs by mentioning it in the `nav` section of `mkdocs.yml`
+3. Link the notebook to a markdown file via jupytext (for better version control):

-4. Enjoy.
+      ```

-## Benchmark
+      jupytext --set-formats ipynb,py:light  <new-benchmark-notebook.ipynb>

-1. Create a new folder in the `docs/benchmarks/` directory
+      ```

-2. Create the benchmark script.
-Usually, the execution is in a python script and the plotting in a jupyter notebook.
+      If not done already, run `pip install .[doc]` to install dependencies like jupytext.

-3. Link the (plotting-)notebook to a markdown file (for better version control).
+4. Include the notebook (the .ipynb file) into the docs by mentioning it in the `nav:` entry in  `mkdocs.yml`.
+Check whether the markdown script is covered by the rules in `mkdocs.yml` under `exclude:` -- if not, include it here.
-4. Include the (plotting-)notebook into the docs via `mkdocs.yml`.
-Mention the markdown and python script in the same folder under `mkdocs.yml -> exclude`
+5. Mention the new benchmark in the makefile (`benchmarks-run`).
+T
-5. Mention the new benchmark in the makefile (`benchmarks-run`, `benchmarks-dry-run`).
-A dry-run is for checking that the code functions properly.
-The benchmark run itself should not take less than a minute, otherwise the whole benchmark suite grows out of hand.
+6. If the example requires access to an external dependency, mention it under the `doc` optional dependencies in the `pyproject.toml`.